KolbiIvey/Dinner-plus-plus/README.md

 #                                       Getting Started
-To get started using Dinner++, please use this link here "" and start planning Uncle Kenjamins birthday now!
+To get started using Dinner++, please [use this link here](https://dinnerplusplus.herokuapp.com) and start planning Uncle Kenjamins birthday now!

 #                                           Next Steps